 • Advice – Indicate the action to take either before or after the method execution.

-• Pointcut – Indicate which method should be intercept, by method name or regular expression name.
+• Pointcut – Indicate which method should be intercept, by method name or regular expression pattern.

 • Advisor – Group ‘Advice’ and ‘Pointcut’ into a single unit, and pass it to a proxy factory object.